 Why Is Magnesium Important During Pregnancy?

-Magnesium supports muscle relaxation and optimises blood pressure levels, thus making delivery less painful.
-It also prevents the possibility of premature contractions, and enables the growth of strong bones and teeth in your baby.
+- Taking magnesium while pregnant supports muscle relaxation and optimises blood pressure levels, thus making delivery less painful.

 How Much Magnesium Is Recommended for Pregnant Women?